JWaibong/Web-Proxy-Cache/README.md

-Testing was done on WSL Ubuntu to run the python files and Google Chrome as the client browser
+Testing was done on WSL Ubuntu with Google Chrome as the client browser.
+The version of python used was 3.8.10

-All testing was done using Google Chrome.
-Python files ran in WSL Ubuntu

 To run part A (sudo was necessary for me in order for the process to gain network capabilities):
 ```sudo python3 webserver.py```